 Being able to email your webinar attendees before and after your webinar is crucial for its success!
 That means you need an email list or an email marketing tool.

 With your email list, you can:

 – Promote your webinar.
-Sharing an email address is a larger show of trust than clicking “follow” on a social media platform so your email list will probably provide a greater opportunity to attract attendees.
-If they already receive your emails than they already know a little bit about who you are and your expertise.
+Sharing an email address is a larger show of trust than clicking “follow” on a social media platform, so your email list will probably provide a greater opportunity to attract attendees.
+If they already receive your emails, then they already know a little bit about who you are and your expertise.
 Since they already know and trust you, they are more likely to want to sign up for your webinar and learn more from you!

 – Email reminders before the webinar.
-Remember that your audience is busy and your webinar might slip their mind!
-We recommend sending email reminders one day prior and one hour prior to your webinar start time.
+Remember that your audience is busy, and your webinar might slip their mind!
+We recommend sending email reminders one day prior and one hour before your webinar start time.

 – Email post-webinar.
 Your attendees might have to leave early or they might arrive late so emailing a recording post-webinar can provide the value even if they aren’t able to attend live!